Kicking the Gold Valuation Models

 In the next issue, I will discuss variations to the inputs.
 That’ll be our Christmas Special!

-Flows and sentiment
+Flows and Sentiment

 The narrative is that gold buyers have turned to Bitcoin.
 It may be true at the margin, but the stall in real rates since last summer explain events.